ourworldventures/ourworld_books_OLD/content/datacenter/tier-s-features/tier-s-circular.md

 ### reliability

+- storage can never be lost
+- data can be spread over multiple sites in such a way that not even quantum computers can hack

 ### redundancy

-- all is liquid cooled (submerged)
+- all pods are liquid cooled (submerged)
-- liquid cooling is a much more simple process how to cool.
+  - liquid cooling is a much more simple and reliable process
+- all power paths and network pats are fully redundant

-### war proof
+### war and natural disaster proof

-- the circular design
+- the circular design with main datacenter and edge datacenters makes it much harder to bring a datacenter down in a situation of nautral disaster, war or other unrest.

 ### self healing

-A tier I datacenter, these data
+A tier S datacenter, has self healing properties, the aim is that workloads can run in all safety and don't need human super administrators to keep alive.